lizmat/Zef-Configuration/README.md

 METHODS ON MOST CLASSES
 =======================

-With the exception of the `Zef::Configuration::License` and `Zef::Configuration::RepositoryGroup` classes, the following methods are always provided.
+With the exception of the `Zef::Configuration`, `Zef::Configuration::License` and `Zef::Configuration::RepositoryGroup` classes, the following attributes / methods are always provided.

 ### short-name